Mental Health: What To Say (Part 1/2)

-I'm not sure I need to kick this week off by saying that the topic of mental health can leave most of us awkward, nervous and temporarily mute.
-So perhaps it is best to start this series with a few of the ways we can begin aspiring to the Christ-like love to which we are called.
+I'm not sure I even need to begin by saying mental health can leave most of us awkward, nervous and temporarily mute.
+So perhaps it is best to start with a few of the ways we can begin aspiring to the Christ-like love to which we are called.

 1. How can I pray for you?